LearnToRunFast/CS_Notes/DesigningDataIntensiveApplications/DesigningDataIntensiveApplications.md

 - If a node carrying a new value fails, and its data is restored from a replica carrying an old value, the number of replicas storing the new value may fall below *w*, breaking the quorum condition.
 - Even if everything is working correctly, there are edge cases in which you can get unlucky with the timing.

 Thus, although quorums appear to guarantee that a read returns the latest written value, in practice it is not so simple.

-Dynamo-style databases are generally optimized for use cases that can tolerate eventual consistency.
+- Dynamo-style databases are generally optimized for use cases that can tolerate eventual consistency.
 The parameters *w* and *r* allow you to adjust the probability of stale values being read, but it’s wise to not take them as absolute guarantees.

-In particular, you usually do not get the guarantees discussed in “Problems with Rep‐ lication Lag” (reading your writes, monotonic reads, or consistent prefix reads), so the previously mentioned anomalies can occur in applications.
-Stronger guarantees generally require transactions or consensus.

-###### Monitoring staleness
+#### Monitoring staleness

 From an operational perspective, it’s important to monitor whether your databases are returning up-to-date results.
 Even if your application can tolerate stale reads, you need to be aware of the health of your replication.
 If it falls behind significantly, it should alert you so that you can investigate the cause.